joeysacct/Vecner-Notes/Sessions/Session 18 - Welcome to the Dream Kingdom Bitch.md

 - Upon physical contact, everyone falls asleep.

-- We begin to dream and find ourselves in a familiar place under unfamiliar circumstances.
+- We begin to dream and find ourselves in [[The Dream|a familiar place]] under unfamiliar circumstances.
 Oily black floor, standing in chevron formation.

-- Ahead of the featureless sea, a man sitting at a table.
+- Ahead of the featureless sea, a [[The Old Man in the Dream|man]] sitting at a table.
 Bushy beard and kind eyes.
 Green and blue clothing.
 Behind him, a silver door.

 - “Ah, its good to see you.
 Up for a little game?” he pulls out a deck of cards.